udda/multiload-ng/README.md

 multiload-nandhp
 ================

-multiload-nandhp is a port of the GNOME multiload applet to the Xfce4 and LXDE panels.
+multiload-nandhp is a port of the GNOME multiload applet to the Xfce4, LXDE and MATE panels.

-It supports Xfce 4.6 and above, and lxpanel 0.7 and above.
+It supports Xfce 4.6 and above, lxpanel 0.7 and above, MATE panel 1.7 and above.

 System Requirements
 -------------------